lucasfth/introduction-to-artificial-intelligence/week_5/luha.md

 S: \{(loc_a,loc_b) | 0 ≤ a ≤ 20, 0 ≤ b ≤ 20\}
 $$ -->

-$a$ and $b$ are the two rental locations and contains the number of cars each location has.
+a and b are the two rental locations and contains the number of cars each location has.

 Action function A: